Stephen Surjik: Career

 Born in Regina, Saskatchewan in 1960, he studied at the Concordia University in Montreal and received a Best Director award at the 14th Canadian Student Film & Video Festival in 1982 for Second Story Man.

 After working as production designer and art director in the mid-80s, he moved on, directing for the series The Kids in the Hall.
 In 1993 Surjik made his feature film debut with Wayne's World 2, starring fellow Canadian Mike Myers.

 For television, he has directed films such as the 1996 Grand Prix "Cinéma Tout Ecran" award-winning Little Criminals, the Emmy-nominated Weapons of Mass Distraction, starring Ben Kingsley and Gabriel Byrne, and the CBC movie Intelligence.
 His episodic credits include Da Vinci's Inquest, Legacy, The Handler, Road to Avonlea, Due South, X-Files, Warehouse 13 and pilots for Bull, Miss Miami and Zoe Busiek: Wildcard and Intelligence.
 His more recent television work includes; Common Law, Burn Notice, Graceland, Person of Interest, Arrow and The Flash.

 Radio show

 In 2018 Surjik launched his own radio show and podcast on Brigade-Radio-One called Field Report.
-The show is produced by Ethan Dettenmaier and centers on his current projects.